TyphooN-/MQL5-NNFX-Risk_Management_System/QRRP.md

 Settings: TRIM 54.2013691337 / PROTECT 50.96913420691337 / Open MG $1.337
 Status: CEMENTED.
 FINAL.
 VOLTAGE AND MHz LOCKED.
+Allegiance: Drawdown Gang.
+QRRP looks to XUQF for strength.
         Open MG progression: $8 → $5 → $2.42 → $2.13 → $2.00 → $1.69 → $1.67 → $1.42 → $1.337
         Nine Open MGs in one day.
 Each one a broken promise.
 Settings now cemented for real.